Streamlinelv/cartbounty/README.md

 Harmful bots are the ones that might be responsible for leaving new anonymous carts on your website.
 While this is not dangerous, it can be frustrating and annoying.
 Here are three solutions that will help you to deal to with them:

 1. The quick solution is to simply disable anonymous carts from being saved by CartBounty.
-You can do this in the CartBounty Settings tab.
+You can do this in the CartBounty settings.
 As easy as this solution is, it only deals with consequences and does not stop these harmful bots from visiting your store, continuously searching for new vulnerabilities, and slowing down your shop
 1. A better solution would be to install a WordPress plugin that helps to prevent bots from visiting your store.
 You could try out a couple of different plugins, but this might be a good starting point: [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots).
 This way you will block harmful bots from wandering around your store and keep anonymous carts enabled to see what your customers are shopping for
 1. If you have a developer, they can help you check your server access logs to identify any bot entries.
 Then, you can use the .htaccess file to block these bots and prevent them from visiting your website.
 Check out this article for more information on [blocking bad bots](https://www.seoblog.com/block-bots-spiders-htaccess).